nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/explore_overview.md

 ## 1. End of Life Recording ##

 This page provides an overview of the FHIR STU3 Resources that are required to build the required API messaging.
-Each link will take you to the resource page detail with a link to the Structure Defnitions of each resource.
+Each link will take you to the resource page detail with a link to the Structure Definitions of each resource.

 ## 2. End of Life Care API's ###